PedroEscudero/log-parser/README.md

 First clone the project in your local, then:

-vagrant up
+>vagrant up

 This will install the environment and the project dependencies.

 To access to the project:

-vagrant ssh
+>vagrant ssh
-vagrant
+>vagrant
-cd /vagrant
+>cd /vagrant
-bundle install
+>bundle install
-bundle exec rails c
+>bundle exec rails c

+Of course you can install it by yourself as any other Rails project.

 ## Configuration

-Of course you can install it by yourself as any other Rails project.

 ## Use

-From command lines:
+You can initalize a Parser object from command line:

+>
->Parser.new(path, allow_assets = false)
+>parser = Parser.new(path, allow_assets = false)

-path : complete path of the log file allow_assets : Flag that determines
+>

 The program provides two methods that you can be used from command line to retrive data from the log file:

+path : complete path of the log file allow_assets : Flag that determines is the assets logs are treated or not (by default are not treated).

+>p

 You can see the results of the log parser in the root of the project accessing thought web.
 For example in local, after bundle exec rails s -b 0.0.0.0, you can see the list of logs recovery in http://localhost:3000 (notice that if you have more vagrant boxes up maybe the port can be different).

-Also you can see the results you can access to the console and do queries directly to the model.F ields of the database are:

-The UUID is unique and a primary key of the model/table.
+Also you can see the results you can access to the console and do queries directly to the model.
+The UUID is unique and the primary key of the model/table.
 In each row is integrated all the revelant information about each UUID taked from the log file.

-For seeing the results you can use

-bundle exec rails s -b 0.0.0.0
+# Testing

+For running test run

+>rake